 For those seeking a jacket for above-treeline adventures, we strongly recommend a hood.
 While some of the jackets we reviewed are excellent choices for aerobic activities during fair weather where a hood might be cumbersome or unneeded, these hoodless models did not inspire confidence in inclement conditions.
 Luckily, several of our reviewed jackets, such as the Arc'teryx Gamma MX are available with hoods as well.

 While some hybrid softshells employ taped seams and waterproof membranes, these jackets tend to be very specialized and expensive.
-In this year's review we mostly feature jackets which use typical, DWR treated stretch softshell materials, with the exception of the Rab Kinetic Plus which does use a hybrid material and taped seams.
-Some jackets, like the Mountain Hardwear Dragon, excelled at keeping even heavy precipitation at bay, while the Adze fell behind as water leaked through the untaped seams.
-Keep in mind, however, that neither of these jackets breathes very well.
+In this year's review we mostly feature jackets which use typical, DWR treated stretch softshell materials.
+Some jackets, like the Adze, fell behind as water leaked through the untaped seams.
+It didn't breath well either.
 On the other end of the spectrum, the Outdoor Research Ascendent and the Outdoor Research Ferrosi Jacket defended against the torrent poorly; however, both of these jackets are very breathable, and therefore allowed us to dry out quickly.
 These pieces are best for winter running, cross-country skiing, and spring/summer alpine, rock climbing.

 Breathability is the calling card of a softshell jacket and one of the most important benefits of a softshell jacket.
 In fact, we think that that breathability is the main reason to choose this type of layer over a waterproof jacket.
 The term breathability describes the ability of a material to transport moisture.
 Even if a waterproof jacket helps you stay dry from the rain, during high activity our bodies can perspire two liters per hour!
 If you sweat that much while wearing a hardshell rain jacket, you probably feel wet and clammy.
 If you sweat that much in a lightweight softshell, you feel much drier and much happier.
 When being active in marginal conditions, you often need to choose whether you want to be wet on the inside or wet on the outside.